Re-Coding-Algorithmic-Culture/r-calc.net/pages/being_turned_off/being_turned_off.md

 <br />

-**Why are we using the term 'lab' for a description of the events that we organize for the research project?
-What does the usage of lab mean when moving these events online?**
+<h2 style="font-size: 1.38888889em;line-height: 1.08em;margin-top: 1.08em;margin-bottom: 0em;">Why are we using the term 'lab' for a description of the events that we organize for the research project?
+What does the usage of lab mean when moving these events online?</h2>

 <br />